rieckpil/progmot/content/blog/one-year-course-release.md

 toc: false
 ---

-Learnings From Selling My First Paid Online Course For a Year
+Learnings From Selling My First Paid Online Course

 It's been a year since I've launched my first paid online course.
 There's a lot of things I've learned along the long the way and mistakes I've made.